 Regular Check Ups

 Visit your doctor regularly for checkups.
 Don’t ignore any pains, be it joint, abdominal, or back pain.
 Request an ultrasound for that specific concern if you feel something’s wrong and the doctor is not receptive.
-Different diagnostics tools such as ultrasound can help find problems a normal exam might miss.
+Different diagnostic tools such as quick ultrasound exams can help you ultrasound can help find problems a normal exam might miss.
 Getting regular blood tests will also keep you informed on your cholesterol, blood sugar, and stress levels.
 It’s better to stay on top of things than to get an unwanted surprise.

 Get Moderate Exercise

 Part of staying active is being active.
 Getting some regular exercise will keep the heart pumping and the blood circulating.
 If you were not active as a younger person, then don’t try weightlifting for the first time in your 60s.
 Going for a walk after dinner or doing chores around the house is enough activity, just make sure you do something.

 Eating cake, candy, and fried foods all day may taste great, but all that food is bad for you.
 Humans are hard wired to crave foods high in calories, so it’s a basic survival instinct to want to eat them.
 This instinct, however, isn’t needed anymore to survive, so eating all these foods just adds fat to your body.
 Carrying around extra pounds increases the risk heart disease, diabetes, and high blood pressure.
 Ask your doctor what the ideal weight for your height and age is and try to get there.
 Stay there by eating right and exercising.